backstage/backstage/docs/features/techdocs/using-cloud-storage.md

 Follow the
-[official OpenStack Api documentation](https://docs.openstack.org/api-ref/identity/v3/) for the latest instructions on the following steps involving Azure Blob Storage.
+[official OpenStack Api documentation](https://docs.openstack.org/api-ref/identity/v3/) for the latest instructions on the following steps involving Open Stack Storage.

 **1. Set `techdocs.publisher.type` config in your `app-config.yaml`**